Spatial-aware Vision Language Model for Autonomous Driving: Experiments

 \subsection{Open-loop Planning}

 We compare \Ours with state-of-the-art end-to-end planning models and LLM-based planning approaches on the nuScenes open-loop planning benchmark in~\cref{tab:planning}. \Ours delivers competitive results and outperforms existing LLM-based approaches.
-Although our model lags behind end-to-end models in Intersection Rate, LLM-based approaches offer more comprehensive functionality; for instance, our model can perform scene-level question answering.
+Although our model exhibits a higher Intersection Rate than end-to-end models, LLM-based approaches offer more comprehensive functionality; for instance, our model can perform scene-level question answering.
 Relative to our base model OmniDrive-Agent, LVLDrive achieves consistent gains across all average metrics, validating the effectiveness of the proposed fusion mechanism and spatial-aware fine-tuning strategy.
 These findings underscore the crucial role of accurate spatial understanding and reasoning in enabling safe and robust planning.